hipsleek/Heifer/README.md

 # Heifer

-Heifer is an automated verification tool for effectful higher-order programs and algebraic effects and handlers.
+Heifer is an automated verification tool for effectful higher-order programs which supports primitive algebraic effects and handlers.

 This README file serves for the artifact evaluation for the ICFP24 (#95) submission: